 Alternative Spring Break

-Cornell's Alternative Spring Break program facilitates transformative service opportunities for students across campus.
-ASBers commit to spend their spring break performing service at sites across the country.
-Previous sites have included Pine Ridge Indian Reservation, Joplin, Missouri, New Orleans, Louisiana, Atlanta, Georgia, Gainesville, Florida, and rural Appalachia.
-Groups spend the year planning the trip, fundraising, and educating themselves about the issues relevant to their service site.
+Alternative Break participants spend an intensive week performing service at sites across the country.
+Previous sites have included Pine Ridge Indian Reservation; Joplin, Missouri; New Orleans, Louisiana; Atlanta, Georgia; Gainesville, Florida; and rural Appalachia.
+Student leaders and coordinators spend a year planning the trip from start to finish.
+The trip team works as a group to fundraise, raise awareness, and educate themselves on the social issues relevant to their service site and location.